 Following The Municipal Corporations Act 1835, Buckingham became a municipal borough and the bailiff and burgesses were replaced by a Mayor, Aldermen and Councillors.

 However in 1974, as part of local government reorganisations the borough was dismantled, as the two major authorities Buckinghamshire County Council and Aylesbury Vale District Council had become established.
 The town was carved up and a lot of the assets previously owned by the Borough Council were sold, which included the Town Hall that dominates the town on the junction of Bridge Street and West Street, known as Cannon Corner.

-Then in 1974, Buckingham Town Council was formed due to the need to deliver services to residents at a local level.
+In the same year, Buckingham Town Council was formed due to the need to deliver services to residents at a local level.

 Local Council Award Scheme